justhoma-zz/LowWaterMarkChannel/README.md

 ### Notes
 This does not guarantee that there will never be any blocking.
 For example blocking will occur if:
-- The speed at which the items are read exceeds the time taken to load the items
+- The items are being read faster than the time it takes to load new ones.